apparel

 Oh, and for those ceremonies?
 You may want to bring a box of tissues or two as well.

-Ken, a Worcester resident, joined the MS Challenge Walk in 2005, more than a decade after his mother was diagnosed.
+Ken joined the MS Challenge Walk in 2005, more than a decade after his mother was diagnosed.
 After walking for three years and 150 miles, he switched to the support crew and now rides his bicycle along the trail, providing whatever encouragement (and snacks!) he can to the 600 walkers.
-He is also on the event's steering committee and is this site's webmaster.
+He is also an alumnus of the event's steering committee and is this site's webmaster.

 Lookin' good in Challenge Walk apparel

-Written by Ken on August 27, 2009 at 1:38 pm
+Written by on Aug 27, 2009

 In just two weeks, we'll be huddling under the tent at the Cape Cod Sea Camps in Brewster.
 As you walk your way there, you'll work up a sweat — but come the night time, it can get quite chilly.
 What better way to keep your warmth and your spirits alive than with official MS Challenge Walk clothing?